ksonex777-pixel/code-api/README.md

  * @param playerId
  * @param blockName
  */
-resetCanChangeBlockType(playerId: PlayerId, blockName: string): void
+resetCanChangeBlockType(playerId: PlayerId, blockName: BlockName): void

 /**
  * Make it so a player can Change blocks within two points.
 Coordinates are inclusive.
 E.g. if [0, 0, 0] is pos1